Mobile sports betting is now available across the Pelican State.

 Home to 4.6 million people and two major league sports teams in the NFL’s New Orleans Saints and NBA’s New Orleans Pelicans, Louisiana is one of the largest southern states to legalize online sports betting and mobile sportsbooks.

-Sports Betting Dime is here to keep you up-to-speed with the latest Louisiana sportsbook promos and other key information that’s essential to place your first wager in the state.
+Sports Betting Dime is here to keep you up-to-speed with the latest Louisiana sportsbook promos, Louisiana sports betting apps, and other key information that’s essential to place your first wager in the state.

-Without further ado, let’s take a closer look at everything you need to know about betting on sports in Louisiana.
+Without further ado, let’s take a closer look at everything you need to know about sports betting in Louisiana.

 Best Louisiana Sports Betting Apps